arcus-azure/arcus.observability/docs/versioned_docs/version-v2.6.0/02-Guidance/Service-to-service Correlation/use-service-to-service-correlation-in-service-bus.md

 The user interacts with the **Product API** to order their product.
 Internally, the **Order API** will contact the **Order Worker** to further process the order request.

 > ⚠ Take into account that this sample should only be used for demonstration purposes and does not reflect a fully production-ready implementation.
-We have chosen to only provide the bare bones of the application so the changes are clear.
+We have chosen to only provide the bare bones of the application to be able to focus on the changes required for service-to-service correlation.

 ### Order API: startup code
 First, lets look at the initial code for the **Order API**.
 The startup code has the hosting and routing functionality to use API controllers.